hybridgroup/rubyserial/README.md

 **write(data : String) -> Int**

 Returns the number of bytes written.
-Emits a `RubySerial::Exception` on error.
+Emits a `RubySerial::Error` on error.

 **read(length : Int) -> String**

 Returns a string up to `length` long.
 It is not guaranteed to return the entire length specified, and will return an empty string if no data is available.
-Emits a `RubySerial::Exception` on error.
+Emits a `RubySerial::Error` on error.

 **getbyte -> Fixnum or nil**

 Returns an 8 bit byte or nil if no data is available.
-Emits a `RubySerial::Exception` on error.
+Emits a `RubySerial::Error` on error.

-**RubySerial::Exception**
+**RubySerial::Error**

-A wrapper exception type, that returns the underlying system error code.
+A wrapper error type that returns the underlying system error code and inherits from IOError.

 ## Running the tests